Learn more about this card and find out how you can apply here.

 - Flexible Travel Rewards Redemption.
-You can redeem Capital One No Hassle Miles for basically any travel purchase, either at the moment of purchase or retroactively via statement credits.
+You can redeem Capital One miles for basically any travel purchase, either at the moment of purchase or retroactively via statement credits.
 Depending on how you redeem, there’s also no minimum redemption threshold.
 This is a disadvantage relative to brand-specific business travel cards, such as Gold Delta SkyMiles ($95 annual fee) and CitiBusiness / AAdvantage Platinum Select, which restrict redemption to specific travel types and brands (airfare and airlines).

 - No Blackout Dates or Seat Restrictions.
-Capital One Spark Miles Select never imposes blackout dates or seat restrictions on award travel.
+Spark Miles Select never imposes blackout dates or seat restrictions on award travel.
 This dramatically simplifies the redemption process and eliminates the frustration of being unable to redeem miles on a particular date or in a particular class.
 Many branded business travel rewards cards do have blackout dates and seat restrictions, especially during busy travel times.

 - Travel Redemptions Offer the Best Value.
 Though you can redeem your accumulated miles for cash back, merchandise, and other non-travel items, doing so severely crimps the value of your miles – often cutting them in half.
 If you prefer a business rewards card that lets you redeem for a wider variety of items without cutting into the value of your miles or points, look to American Express’s business cards.
-And, if you always want to earn $0.01 per point for cash back redemptions, look no further than Capital One Spark Cash Select.
+And, if you always want to earn $0.01 per point for cash back redemptions, look no further than the Capital One Spark Cash Select.

 - Limited Travel Benefits.
-Capital One Spark Miles Select for Business has few fringe benefits or creature comforts that regular travelers long for, such as priority boarding or airport lounge access.
-If you’re looking for a card that helps you travel in style, rather than just travel for less, look to a higher-end card such as Business Platinum from American Express OPEN ($450 annual fee) or the more reasonably priced Business Gold Rewards ($175 annual fee).
+This card has few fringe benefits or creature comforts that regular travelers long for, such as priority boarding or airport lounge access.
+If you’re looking for a card that helps you travel in style, rather than just travel for less, look to a higher-end card such as the American Express Business Platinum Card ($450 annual fee) or the more reasonably priced Business Gold Rewards Card ($175 annual fee).

 Capital One® Spark® Miles Select for Business doesn’t have the highest mile-earning rate or juiciest fringe benefit package.
 Beyond the rewards program, it’s actually a pretty bare-bones card.